denk0403/Mocking-Spongebob/README.md

 # License

-Mocking Spongebob Meme Generator is licensed under the MIT License - see the [LICENSE](https://github.com/denk0403/Mocking-Spongebob/blob/master/LICENSE) file for details.
+Mocking SpongeBob Meme Generator is licensed under the MIT License - see the [LICENSE](https://github.com/denk0403/Mocking-Spongebob/blob/master/LICENSE) file for details.

 # Acknowledgements

 - My friends who had to endure probably hundreds of versions of this meme while I was building and testing the website.
-- Writers of Spongebob Squarepants for creating this pillar of television history.
+- Writers of SpongeBob SquarePants for creating this pillar of television history.